xpqz/dyalog-docs/programming-reference-guide/docs/object-oriented-programming/nested-classes/golfservice-example.md

 ... so his reservation fails (4-player restriction).

-Finally the [GetStartingSheet](getstartingheet-method.md) method is used to obtain an Instance of the internal Class [StartingSheet](startingsheet-class.md) for the given course and day.
+Finally the [GetStartingSheet](getstartingheet-method.md){: .noprint } method is used to obtain an Instance of the internal Class [StartingSheet](startingsheet-class.md){: .noprint } for the given course and day.
 ```apl
       G.GetStartingSheet 2 Tomorrow
   Hindhead(2)  31/03/2006 00:00:00